Investing in Children's Services, Improving Outcomes

-In 2013 ESN started this project to contribute to the implementation of the European Recommendation ‘Investing in children: Breaking the cycle of disadvantage’ at national and local levels.
-It consists of an analysis of the organisation of children services and a set of peer reviews in several European countries to present specific policy proposals for public authorities in regards to how children services should be developed in line with the Recommendation.
+In 2013 ESN started this research project to contribute to the implementation of the European Recommendation ‘Investing in children: breaking the cycle of disadvantage’ at national and local levels.
+It consists of an analysis of the organisation of children's services and a set of peer reviews in several European countries to present specific policy proposals for public authorities in regards to how children's services should be developed in line with the Recommendation.

-The project focuses on the five types of services addressed in the European Recommendation: reducing inequality at a young age by investing in early childhood education and care; improving education systems’ impact on equal opportunities; improving health systems to address the needs of disadvantaged children; providing children with a safe, adequate housing and living environment; enhancing family support and the quality of alternative care settings.
+The project Investing in Children's Services, Improving Outcomes focuses on the five types of services addressed in the European Recommendation: reducing inequality at a young age by investing in early childhood education and care; improving education systems’ impact on equal opportunities; improving health systems to address the needs of disadvantaged children; providing children with a safe, adequate housing and living environment; enhancing family support and the quality of alternative care settings.

 The peer reviews bring together representatives from national child welfare agencies, directors of children services at local level, national government and third sector services to analyse the organisation of children services in their countries: